john-masters/T2A2/README.md

 * **Get orders for customers (Can view own orders)**
   * HTTP request verb: GET
-  * Required data where applicable:
+  * Required data where applicable: n/a
-  * Expected response data:
+  * Expected response data: Order ID, order items/quantity and total price
-  * Authentication methods where applicable:
+  * Authentication methods where applicable: JWT Token

-* **Get orders for restaurant owner (Can view all past and present orders)**
+* **Get orders for restaurant owner**
   * HTTP request verb: GET
-  * Required data where applicable:
+  * Required data where applicable: n/a
-  * Expected response data:
+  * Expected response data: Order ID, order items/quantity and total price for all orders not marked as comleted
-  * Authentication methods where applicable:
+  * Authentication methods where applicable: Admin JWT Token

 * **Update menu for restaurant owner**
+  * HTTP request verb: POST (or PUT)
+  * Required data where applicable: All of the food id's on the menu
+  * Expected response data: Confirmation message and the new menu in JSON format
+  * Authentication methods where applicable: Admin JWT Token

+* **Update orders for restaurant owner**
-  * HTTP request verb: GET
+  * HTTP request verb: PUT
-  * Required data where applicable:
+  * Required data where applicable: Associated order ID and desired order status
-  * Expected response data:
+  * Expected response data: Confirmation message and the order in JSON format showing the status as whatever it's updated to
-  * Authentication methods where applicable:
+  * Authentication methods where applicable: Admin JWT Token

 * **Delete orders for restaurant owner**
   * HTTP request verb: DELETE
-  * Required data where applicable:
+  * Required data where applicable: Associated order ID
-  * Expected response data:
+  * Expected response data: Confirmation message the order is deleted
-  * Authentication methods where applicable:
+  * Authentication methods where applicable: Admin JWT Token

 * **Get amount generated for past orders**
   * HTTP request verb: GET
-  * Required data where applicable:
+  * Required data where applicable: n/a
-  * Expected response data:
+  * Expected response data: List of all orders and their total price
-  * Authentication methods where applicable:
+  * Authentication methods where applicable: Admin JWT Token

 ---